venkateshchary/plogs/docs/contribute.md

 source ./bin/activate
 ```

-Notice how when we run `which python` again, it will print out the path to where you download `plogs`.
+Notice how when we run `which python` again, it print out the path to where you download `plogs`.
 The main thing to note is that if you type `which python`, and the response is `/usr/bin/python`, you are either
 in the wrong directory, or the virtual environment isn't activated